dogweather/forkful/content/hi/lua/strings/interpolating-a-string.md

 weight: 8
 ---

-## What & Why? (क्या और क्यों?)
-Interpolating a string means inserting dynamic values into a static string.
-Programmers do it to make code flexible and to dynamically create strings that include variable content.

 ## How to: (कैसे करें:)
 Lua doesn't have built-in string interpolation, but we can simulate it using `string.format`: